ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 ```
 <!-- .element: data-id="named" -->

-or adding `*` as an argument, for every argument afterwards to do the same.
+or adding `*` as an argument, to signify that every argument afterwards should be looked up from a variable name.

 ------
 <!-- .element: data-auto-animate -->